scottclowe/matlab-schemer/README.md

 Typically, one will want to make a color scheme which has colours in these languages which match the colours of the analogous MATLAB syntax.
-By default, this is the behaviour which `schemer` will perform.
+By default, this is the behaviour which Schemer will perform.

 Without specifying any inputs to `schemer_export`, an exported color scheme file will contain only the colours used for MATLAB syntax highlighting and no other